gtuck/web3400-Course-Docs/projects/02/description.md

 include 'config.php';

 /*
-  Get a Gravatar URL for a specified email address or a placeholder image the source code is at https://gravatar.com/site/implement/images/php/ */ function get_gravatar($email, $s = 128, $d = 'mp', $r = 'g', $img = false, $atts = array()) {
+  Get a user's Gravatar URL for their email address or a placeholder image if they do not have one This source code is from https://gravatar.com/site/implement/images/php/ */ function get_gravatar($email, $s = 128, $d = 'mp', $r = 'g', $img = false, $atts = array()) {